ais1-1/OC_project_11-Python_Testing/README.md

             pytest tests/integration_tests/

-        To see the test coverage, use the following command:
+        To see the test coverage, run the following commands:

+            pytest --cov=.
             coverage report

     * Performance test